Quest Nutrition Quest Protein Milkshake Salted Caramel: Sucralose and other ingredients to watch

 Short answer

-- Sodium polyphosphate and trisodium phosphate are processing aids used to control texture and stability.
+- Sodium polyphosphate and trisodium phosphate used as stabilizers and emulsifiers.

 Ingredient risk map